vi/websocat/README.md

 	autoreconnect:  	Re-establish underlying connection on any error or EOF
 ```

-Pre-built binaries for Linux (usual and musl), Windows, OS X and Android (ARM) are available on the [releases page](https://github.com/vi/websocat/releases).
+Pre-built binaries for Linux (usual and musl), Windows, OS X and Android are available on the [releases page](https://github.com/vi/websocat/releases).

 Limitations
 ---